LorisMarini/resume/README.md

 I added the seo plugin to make it easier to find the page online [see docs](https://help.github.com/en/articles/search-engine-optimization-for-github-pages)

+I added the plugin `jekyll-analytics` and configured Google Analytics to have fun tracking traffic

 ## Docs - Original from [@jglovier](https://github.com/jglovier/resume-template)

 ### Running locally